-If you are looking at booking a trip to Wanaka, make sure you check out the latest deals on car rental in Queenstown or hire cars in Christchurch and find out why we’re New Zealand’s favourite rental car company.
+If you are looking at booking a trip to Wanaka, make sure you check out the latest deals on car rental in Queenstown or hire cars in Christchurch and find out why we’re one of New Zealand’s favourite rental car companies.

 Book a vehicle for this trip